The most common types of fish finders are 2D Sonar, 3D sonar, live sonar, down imaging, side imaging, chart plotters, and 360 imaging.

 In the following sections, we’ll discuss the various types of fish finders and examine their capabilities and advantages and disadvantages.

-2D Sonar
+1. 2D Sonar

-3D Fish Finder
+2. 3D Fish Finder

 One of the latest types of fish finders utilizes a more advanced kind of technology that’s known as 3D fish finders.
 These units allow anglers to scan around their boat using side-imaging transducers and special software that produces a unique 3D image of the fish below the boat.
 It’s also incredibly useful for getting solid readings on the bottom and the different kinds of structure that fish might use to hide in.

-The 3D fish finders were a gamechanger just a few short years ago, but most professional anglers now opt for live sonar technology, which we’ll cover in more detail in the next section.
-The images you get from a 3D fish finder are state-of-the-art, but these kinds of fish finders are limited in terms of their reach.
-If you’re concerned with being able to distinguish what kind of cover is under your boat up to a moderate depth, a 3D fish finder is a great choice.
+The images you get from a 3D fish finder are state-of-the-art, but these kinds of fish finders are limited in their reach.
+If you’re concerned with distinguishing what kind of cover is under your boat up to a moderate depth, a 3D fish finder is a great choice.

-Live Sonar
+3. Live Sonar

-Down Imaging
+4. Down Imaging

-Just as the name implies, down imaging is a type of fish finder that scans directly below the boat instead of producing readings from around the sides.
+As the name implies, down imaging is a type of fish finder that scans directly below the boat instead of producing readings from around the sides.
 Down imaging is used on virtually every one of the major brands and models of fish finders and it can be used in conjunction with side imaging for a more comprehensive view of what’s going on under your boat.

-Down imaging works using a thinner and more sensitive band of sonar waves that are sent directly down into the water.
+Down imaging works using a thinner and more sensitive band of sonar waves sent directly down into the water.
 The readings are incredibly accurate and you can detect fish in deeper water, making this a favorite among offshore anglers.

-Side Imaging
+5. Side Imaging

-Much like down imaging, side imaging works using similar kinds of sonar cones, yet these signals are sent out on either side of the boat instead of straight down into the water.
+Much like down imaging, side imaging uses similar kinds of sonar cones, yet these signals are sent out on either side of the boat instead of straight down into the water.
 The side imaging systems of today’s fishing industry allow anglers to detect fish, structure and depth changes on either side of their boat for dozens of feet.

-This allows them to scan a much wider section of water and more quickly develop an understanding of what’s underwater instead of having to position the boat directly overhead in order to get a reading.
+This allows them to scan a much wider section of water and more quickly develop an understanding of what’s underwater instead of having to position the boat directly overhead to get a reading.
 Running side and down imagining together is considered to be the most useful for bass anglers that fish moderately deep lakes and it allows them to pinpoint certain areas where the fish are staging instead of spending lots of time searching.

 You can even identify individual fish from the comfort of your boat.

-360 Imaging
+6. 360 Imaging

 The 360 imaging technology is virtually identical in many ways to side imaging, but the main difference is that it uses a different type of transducer which is constantly rotating and sending signals in rapid succession as it does so.
-The images you’ll get with a 360 imaging system are incredibly sharp and detailed, but its range is limited in terms of depth with some units.
+The images you’ll get with a 360 imaging system are incredibly sharp and detailed, but its range is limited in depth with some units.

-Chartplotter
+7. Chartplotter

-Any angler will likely find a unit that offers chartplotter technology useful as it will allow them to record their specific location and log the GPS coordinates into the system to serve as an easy-to-find marker for later fishing trips.
 Chartplotters are useful for finding and marking your favorite fishing spots and keeping track of your location on those large lakes or river systems with a labyrinth of different coves and creeks where it can be easy to get lost.
-Obviously, a feature like a chartplotter is not required for all kinds of fishing, such as ice fishing.
+A feature like a chartplotter is not required for all kinds of fishing, such as ice fishing.

-CHIRP Sonar
+8. CHIRP Sonar

 CHIRP is an upgraded sonar technology that uses pulses of different frequencies that are 50 times stronger than traditional sonar and provides a near-photographic image of everything underneath your boat.
 CHIRP stands for Compressed High-Intensity Radiated Pulse.
-CHIRP sonar was originally developed for military purposes, but the technology was quickly discovered to be very valuable for anglers in both saltwater and freshwater environments.
+CHIRP sonar was originally developed for military purposes, but the technology was quickly discovered to be very valuable for anglers in saltwater and freshwater environments.

 The main difference between the traditional 2D sonar and CHIRP technology is that CHIRP sends out a much longer pulse duration, which allows the device to pick up much more detail with greater accuracy than ever before.

-Castable Fish Finders
+9. Castable Fish Finders

 A modern development in the technology of fish finders is the castable version.
 This consists of a small floating transducer that you can attach via a swivel to your main line and cast from the shore or your kayak.
 This then connects via Bluetooth to your smartphone and you can get depth information at a distance away from your location.